lfe/mix/README.md

 1. Pass more options to the LFE compiler, using mix configuration.
 2. More and more examples.
-3. A mix task or binary running the LFE REPL in the context of the compiled artifacts.
-4. Add CI to this project.
+3. Add CI to this project.
-5. Make it possible to add options when running `mix lfe.test`.
-Work on making stable versions by using another test runner/library or contacting the `ltest` maintainers.
+4. Make it possible to add options when running `mix lfe.test`.
+5. Run ltest tests from exunit or possibly vice versa.
+6. Figure out how to use Elixir macros from LFE and vice versa.

 ## License